 Meditation can help to “distance” you from the feelings of anxiety while creating a space where you are learning to come back to the present rather than anxiety-triggering visions of the future or past.
 Much of our anxiety comes from our anxious thoughts.
 It’s our reptilian brain trying to keep us alive by alerting us to all of the dangers around us.
 But when we meditate, this mind chatter goes away.

 Visualizations of Calm or Soothing Memories

 Think of something that calms you.
 This may be something from your childhood, perhaps a favorite stuffed animal or the smell of your favorite food that fills the air as you come in from outside.
 Perhaps it is the tender and caring voice a grandparent, or the thought of your toes in the sand at your favorite beach.
 Use your full imagination place yourself there, in that place and notice if that begins to help the calm begin to settle you.

 Yes, really!
 Keep a small vile of lavender oil or cloth that smells of lavender in your purse or pocket so that you can take an inhale of its scent when you need to feel calmer.
 To be even more discreet, you might want to rub some between your fingers or on your wrist for easy access to the scent, or rub a little on your temples.

 In addition to the above exercises to calm anxiety in public, you can also try turmeric.
 Since turmeric is an all-natural supplement, you can take it in the privacy of your own home the same way you would take your multivitamin.
 While turmeric is not a cure for depression, there is some evidence that it can help manage your symptoms.

 When an anxiety attack comes on, that moment in time can feel unbearable.
 The next time this happens to you in public, try one or more of these techniques.
-If you’d like to speak with someone about your anxiety, feel free to contact me for a free 20-minute consultation.
-I would be happy to explore treatment options.
+If you’d like to speak with someone about your anxiety, feel free to contact us for a free 20-minute consultation.
+We would be happy to explore treatment options.